dhermes/golembic/README.md

   postgres    Manage database migrations for a PostgreSQL database

 Flags:
-  -h, --help                    help for golembic
+      --dev                     Flag indicating that the migrations should be run in development mode -h, --help                    help for golembic
       --metadata-table string   The name of the table that stores migration metadata (default "golembic_migrations") --sql-directory string    Path to a directory containing ".sql" migration files